prometheus/docs/content/blog/2016-01-26-one-year-of-open-prometheus-development.md

 things that have happened to the project since then.
 But first, let's start at the beginning.

-Although we already started Prometheus as an open-source project on GitHub in 2012, we didn't make noise about it at first.
+Although we had already started Prometheus as an open-source project on GitHub in 2012, we didn't make noise about it at first.
 We wanted to give the project time to mature and be able to experiment without friction.
 Prometheus was gradually introduced for production monitoring at